apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>The Name of the volume.
+<p>Specifies the name of the volume.
-Must be a DNS_LABEL and unique within the pod.
+It must be a DNS_LABEL and unique within the pod.
-More info: <a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names">https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names</a>
+More info can be found at: <a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names">https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names</a>
-Cannot be updated.</p>
+Note: This field cannot be updated.</p>
 </td>
 </tr>
 <tr>